microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 >* A funded Azure subscription
 >   * You can sign up for an Azure subscription [here](https://azure.microsoft.com/en-us/free/).
 >   * NOTE: "Free" tier subscriptions will not work due to the number of services required.
 >* Access enabled for the Azure OpenAI service in your subscription.
 >   * You can request access [here](https://aka.ms/oaiapply).
 >* Administrative rights on the Azure Subscription
->   * Contributor is necessary to install, but Administrator may be required to enable external webapp access
+>   * Contributor and User Access Administrator roles are necessary to install, but Administrator may be required to enable external webapp access
 >* (Optional) [Visual studio code](https://code.visualstudio.com/)
->
 >

 Once you have your prerequisite items, please move on to the Deployment Configuration step.